ProFeel Life International

 Japanese organic matcha

-Powdered green tea leaves (Camellia sinensis) grown according to ancient Japanese tradition.
+Powder of green tea leaves (Camellia sinensis) grown according to ancient Japanese tradition.

 Shading the plants before harvest raises the concentration of L-theanine and chlorophyll.
 This unique process preserves the full range of phytochemical compounds present in the leaf.